Mark Leonard Winter: Screen

+Stage

 On stage, he has performed major roles with leading Australian theatre companies, including the Sydney Theatre Company and the Melbourne Theatre Company.
 Winter is one of the founding members of Black Lung, an independent theatre company.
 In 2015, Winter starred in the Melbourne Theatre Company's production of Simon Stephens' Birdland. for which he won Best Male Actor at the Helpmann Awards.

-Winter directed Jason Alexander in an American production of The Blind Date Project, which he helped to devise.
+Winter directed Jason Alexander in an American production of The Blind Date Project, a type of improv which he helped to devise.